mongoose-os-apps/shelly-homekit/README.md

 Reverting to stock firmware is also supported (see below).

-At the moment only switch functionality is supported - no scheduling, power measurement, etc.
+*Note:* At the moment only switch functionality is supported - no scheduling, power measurement, etc.

+*Note 2:* Only HomeKit is supported, no Shelly Cloud, MQTT for now.

 ## Updating from stock firmware